alexpohl/alexpohl.github.io/_pages/Resume.md

 ## Supervision and staff

+PhD students

+- __Alexis BALEMBOIS__, 2023–2026, “Study of global changes in biodiversity from 540 million years to now to better understand and anticipate future alterations in the context of anthropogenic climate change."
+Co-adviser.
+Principal advisers: G. Beaugrand, B. Lefebvre.

+Engineers and post-docs

 - __Alexis BALEMBOIS, Research Engineer__, “Developing a model for the evolution of Phanerozoic marine biodiversity”.
 Duration: 6 month.

+Master students

 - __Daniel ELIAHOU, M.Sc.
 2nd year__ (ULCO), “Impact of global climate on biodiversity during the Ordovician”.
 Co-adviser.
 Principal adviser: G. Beaugrand.
 Duration: 6 month.
 - __Thanh Nam NGO, 2nd year__ (Polytech Orléans), “Simulating marine biodiversity using a coupled climate-biodiversity model”.
 Principal adviser.
 Co-adviser: A. Brayard.
 Duration: 1 month.
 - __Houda BEGHOURA, M.Sc.
 1st year__ (Aix-Marseille University), “Impact of the growth of the Ordovician ice sheet on the atmospheric circulation and the carbon cycle”.
 Principal adviser.
 Co-adviser: Y. Donnadieu.
 Duration: 2 months.